fbpx

 All About Cans Lights

-Can lights are usually between 3 to 6 inches in size.
-If you have low ceilings, can lights are probably the best option because they will blend with the ceiling.
-Plus, can lights have a lot more trim options than canless lights do.
+Can lights are usually 3 to 6 inches in size.
+If you have low ceilings, can lights are probably the best option because they blend with the ceiling.
+Plus, can lights have a lot more trim options than canless lights.

 An up close photo of a recessed lighting can on the ceiling

-However, can lights require complete access to your ceiling.
-They are much easier to install while building a home.
-This is because they are easier to install before the drywall has been placed.
+Can lights require complete access to your ceiling.
+However, they are much easier to install while building a home because they are easier to install before the drywall has been placed.

 One of the biggest downsides to a can light is that it lowers your house’s insulation value.
 It also has limits to where it can be placed, determined by the orientation of joists and trusses in your home.